baselalderi/server-scripts/README.md

 ### To Do:
 - [X] Google Drive backup script (using [GDrive][1])
-- [X] Google Drive backup improvement: check for directories and create them if they don't exist
+- [X] Google Drive backup improvement: create Google Drive directories if they don't already exist
 - [ ] Google Drive file sync (using [RClone][2])
 - [ ] Deployment script with rsync